RichardHarwood/3D-Cell-Workflow/README.md

 ```python
 CWstl=ADJstl+AIRstl
 ```
 The above creates the 3D geometry, now the goal is the quantify the distances.
-In the paper I do it from the raw images but for the visuliations I used the 3D objects- there is no real difference.
-Here is a breif background on the method
+In the paper I do it from the raw images but for the visualisations I used the 3D objects- there is no real difference.
+Here is a brief background on the method
-The images were converted to surfaces and a k-dimensional tree (k-d-tree) was used to calculate the nearest neighbour distance .
+The images were converted to surfaces and a k-dimensional tree (k-d-tree) was used to calculate the nearest neighbour distance.
 A k-d-tree is a data frame where every leaf node (in the case of this study the organelle surfaces, Figure 2a) is a k-dimensional point.
 The algorithm sub-sets the data, creates a query point (in the case of this study a voxel on the surface of an organelle, e.g. a mitochondria).
 This is then coupled with a nearest neighbour search which will find a point closet to the query point (in the case of this study a voxel on the surface of another anatomical feature e.g. a chloroplast or the airspace.

 I used the "Pyvista" package - the examples are fantastic https://docs.pyvista.org/examples/01-filter/distance-between-surfaces.html

-I start by getting the distance from the mitonchdira surface to the chlroplasts
+I start by getting the distance from the mitochondria surface to the chloroplasts

 ```python
 tree = KDTree(CHLstl.points)